12. Processing Data in Groups

 Notice that we interpolated between the quantiles in a larger sample to match the length of the shorter vector.

 12.3.
-Classification Tasks
+Classification tasks (*)¶

-Let us consider a small sample of white, rather sweet wines from a much larger wine quality dataset.
+Consider a small sample of white, rather sweet wines from a much larger wine quality dataset.

 wine_train = pd.read_csv("https://raw.githubusercontent.com/gagolews/" +